24/7 Trading Platform

 - iShares MSCI Japan Fund (EWJ)

-Finding the list on the Robinhood site is simple.
-On the website, go to the main page, which is accessed by clicking the Robinhood logo in the top-left corner.
-Once on the homepage, scroll down until you locate the “Trending Lists” area.
-Here, you’ll notice groups of assets, such as Daily Movers and Technology.
-Among these lists, you’ll see the 24 Hour Market.
-Select it to see the stocks and ETFs offered for 24/5 trading.
+go to the main page, which can be located by clicking on the Robinhood logo in the upper-left corner of the site.
+On the homepage, go down until you see the “Trending Lists” section of the page.
+Here, there are groups of assets, like Daily Movers and Technology.
+One of the lists will be the 24 Hour Market.
+Click on this link to get the list of securities eligible for 24/5 trading.

-If, for any reason, the 24 Hour Market link isn’t visible, simply go to the top of the website and use the search bar.
-Enter “24 Hour Market,” and a link should appear in the dropdown menu.
-Both methods lead to the same central page.
+If you can’t find the 24 Hour Market link for any reason, simply go to the top of the website and find the search bar.
+Here, type in “24 Hour Market” and you’ll get a link in the drop-down menu.
+Either method will produce the same hub.

-On the mobile app, the Trending Lists section doesn’t show anywhere.
-However, there is a search icon at the top.
-Tap the magnifying glass to perform a search for “24 Hour Market,” and you’ll get to the list.
+On the mobile app, the Trending Lists section doesn’t appear anywhere.
+But there is a search tool at the top of the app.
+Click on the magnifying glass to perform a search using “24 Hour Market,” and you’ll find the list.

 Robinhood Promotion